NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 Note that it is not possible to compare two fields (e.g. disease_type = project.name).

-__Note__: GQL is not a database query language.
+> __Note:__ GQL is not a database query language.
 For example, GQL does not have a "SELECT" statement.

 ### Switching between Advanced Search and Facet Filters